rails/rails/guides/source/engines.md

 $ rails plugin --help
 ```

-The `--full` option tells the generator that you want to create an engine, including a skeleton structure by providing the following:
+The `--full` option tells the generator that you want to create an engine, including a skeleton structure that provides the following:

   * An `app` directory tree
   * A `config/routes.rb` file: